IAMRAVIRAJESH/quick/README.md

 - GET BASE_URL/analytics → to get analysis of all expenses.

 # API testing
-- For testing the APIs you can use the deployed link attached in the mail.
+- For testing the APIs you can use the deployed link attached in the Deployment section.